camunda-community-hub/camunda-8-helm-profiles/ingress-azure/README.md

 Perform those steps for **both** the **Master** realm (Keycloak needs a restart after that) and the then created **Camunda Platform** realm.
 We did an Identity restart afterwards, e.g. by deleting the pod, but it should also work if the crash loop does one more round.

 ### Keycloak Admin password is incorrect
-To retrieve the admon pasword from the secret adnd decode it you can run:
+To retrieve the admin pasword from the secret adnd decode it you can run:
  ```make keycloak-password```